Highest Honours

 Beryl Jacka Award

-This award is named in honour of Beryl Jacka, a stalwart of AusIMM over a period of 40+ years including as Secretary.
-This award may only be presented to an AusIMM member who has demonstrated extraordinary and sustained service to AusIMM.
+This award is AusIMM’s pre eminent service honour, named in recognition of Beryl Jacka, who provided exceptional service to AusIMM for more than 40 years, including as Secretary.
+It recognises an AusIMM member who has demonstrated extraordinary and sustained service and long term commitment to AusIMM.

 Award guidelines